hybridnlp/tutorial/README.md

 ## How to cite this tutorial:
-If some of this work is relevant for your research, please cite the following papers:
+If you found this tutorial helpful, please cite some of the following papers:

 **_Ronald Denaux and Jose Manuel Gomez-Perez.
 2019.
 Vecsigrafo: Corpus-based Word-Concept Embeddings.
 Semantic Web (2019), 1–28. https://doi.org/10.3233/SW-190361_**